nielskee/draft-articles/TechnicalHiringPart1.md

 ## Hire For Diversity

 I've worked in software development for 30 years.
-I've seen some progress over that time, but the pace is still painfully slow.
+I've seen some progress on diversity over that time, but the pace is still painfully slow.
 On gender equality, we have a long way to go.
 We all have a responsibility to fix this situation in tech for fundamental reasons of fairness, quite apart from the benefits that diverse teams bring.